uiuc-arc/tera/README.md

-This README accompanies the artifact submission of paper #468: TERA: Optimizing Stochastic Regression Tests in Machine Learning Projects.
-We provide a docker based installation process for the artifact.
+This repository contains the implementation for our  ISSTA'21 paper: TERA: Optimizing Stochastic Regression Tests in Machine Learning Projects.
+We provide details for a docker based installation process for our tool.
 We provide both the docker file `root/Dockerfile` and a pre-setup image file to reproduce the experiments.
-We have tested the artifact on an Ubuntu 18.04 machine using docker version 18.03.1-ce.
+We have tested the tool on an Ubuntu 18.04 machine using docker version 18.03.1-ce.
 However, we do not expect any issues on other systems.
+The artifact for our paper is also available at https://zenodo.org/record/4771137.

 ==============================================